Travel Insurance

 Understanding the differences between the Schengen Visa and ETIAS is essential for planning your trip to Europe.
 If you’re from a country that requires a Schengen Visa, be prepared for a more detailed application process.
 However, if you’re from a visa-exempt country, ETIAS offers a simpler, faster, and more cost-effective way to explore Europe.

-ETIAS will be implemented in the first half of 2025, so stay tuned for updates on when this authorization system will be in place.
+ETIAS will be implemented in late 2026, so stay tuned for updates on when this authorization system will be in place.

 Regardless of which authorization you need, always ensure that you have travel insurance for your trip to Europe for the ultimate peace of mind and necessary protection.